liangirene/Spam_Ham_Classification/README.md

 # Spam_Ham_Classification

 Spam emails have become a major nuisance, cluttering our inboxes and potentially leading to security risks.
-The goal of this project was to build an effective filter that can accurately classify emails as spam (junk or commercial or bulk) or ham (non-spam) based on their content.
+The goal of this project was to build an effective filter that can accurately classify emails as spam (junk, commercial, or bulk) or ham (non-spam) based on their content.
 By accurately identifying spam emails, I aimed to prevent them from reaching users' inboxes and ensure a better email experience.

 ## Data Source
 The dataset consists of email messages and their labels (0 for ham, 1 for spam).
 The labeled training dataset contains 8348 labeled examples, and the unlabeled test set contains 1000 unlabeled examples.